-- Investigate the option of purchasing multiple surgical instrument kits for T&O to reduce transport to and from the Trust. - Plan to review the use of reusable hats for theatres - Review the use of reusable tourniquet for phlebotomy, anti-natal clinic and Out-patients. - Put in a place a spinal agreement which will support consignment stock and reduce the frequency of transportation of kits. - Review alternative surgical suppliers who will collect and recycle used instruments. - Review the hindfoot nailing agreement to implement a consignment stock arrangement which will reduce the frequency of transportation. - Look at implementing reusable isolation gowns Maternity, Dermatology and Cardiology.
+- Investigate the option of purchasing multiple surgical instrument kits for T&O to reduce transport to and from the Trust. - Plan to review the use of reusable hats for theatres - Review the use of reusable tourniquet for phlebotomy, anti-natal clinic and Out-patients - Put in a place a spinal agreement which will support consignment stock to reduce the frequency of transportation of kits - Review the surgical suppliers to find suppliers who will collect and recycle used instruments. - Review the hindfoot nailing agreement to put in place a consignment stock arrangement which will reduce the frequency of transportation.

+• Look at implementing reusable isolation gowns Maternity, Dermatology and Cardiology.